TrueNodes/phantom/README.md

 Check the /config folder

+## WE NOT RECOMMEND TO USE GENERATOR.
+YOU CAN FIND ALL PARAMETERS IN YOUR CRYPTOCURRENCY SOURCE CODE.
+## ASK YOUR CRYPTOCURRENCY DEVELOPERS TO HELP YOU.

 There is a coinconf generator included that can auto-generate settings for most masternode coins.
 Check the `tools/coinconf` directory.

 ## Available Flags